LoneWalker59/manage-Landing-Page/README.md

 ## 👩‍💻 Project

-This was my first project using some CSS library, in this case Tailwind CSS.
+This was my first project using CSS library, in this case Tailwind CSS.

 To view all projects, [click here!](<https://github.com/LoneWalker59?tab=repositories>)